-The culprit is just over 4 miles away but digging didn't really start here until the 1920s.
+The culprit is just over four miles away but digging didn't really start here until the '20s.
 Earlier efforts in the 1700s were abandoned in favour of Pompeii, which was starting to unearth its secrets by then.

-There's a big spoiler beneath you on the way to the main entrance, all 10 acres of excavations or, nearly 5 football pitches if you'd rather.
+There's a big spoiler beneath you on the way to the main entrance, all 10 acres of excavations or nearly five football pitches if you'd rather.

 Most of it is remarkably well preserved, considering nearly 2,000 years underground, and that includes the original wood and the roofs.
 Most of the heavy stuff landed on Pompeii, you see, which despite being 15 times the size, what remains there is largely not even half the height of what's here.

 And, by the look of things from the train, at least 10,000 times busier.

 It all sounds a bit dodgy round here but it's a surprise to learn that a Taberna isn't necessarily a boozer even if a Thermopolium is just a hot food takeaway, really.
 What first reads as the 'House of Sex' is just the name of the master baker for these were well-to-do folk and this was the posh part of town.

 They know that largely from the fancy interiors although this was no deliberate colour scheme.
 Yellow turned to red as the poisonous gasses descended meaning there was nobody left to comment 'I like what you've done with the spare cubiculum.'